dibyaghosh/codesave/README.md

         eval.py

 ```
-from codesave import checkpoint_codebase
+from codesave import checkpoint, checkpoint_to_wandb
-checkpoint_codebase('codebase/', output_zipname='codebase.zip')
+checkpoint('codebase/', output_zipname='codebase.zip')
+checkpoint_to_wandb('codebase/') # Stores it in the current wandb run (on the cloud)
 ```

-Then, anywhere else  (even if we don't have codesave installed), we can do:
+This creates a zipfile that we can use anywhere else  (even if we don't have codesave installed):

 ```
 import sys